lxsmnsyc/the-fighting-game/docs/cards/heal.md

 - Increase Heal gain.
 - Chance for enemy Heal gain to fail.

-### With Ability
+### With AbilityCard

-- Gain Heal every time Ability is used.
+- Gain Heal every time AbilityCard is used.

 ### With Attack